 Tips for Raising a Pet this New Year

 Congratulations on bringing home your newest fur family member.
 It’s a fun and exciting time for both of you but it’s also a very important learning phase.
 This is the time to bond with your new puppy or kitten and make them feel safe and secure this new year.
 Also, you may be adding “getting Fur Ball trained” onto your New Year’s Resolution list.
-Below are some helpful tips about raising a new kitten/cat and beneath that section is the guide to raising your new puppy/dog this new year.
+Below are some helpful tips for raising a pet this new year.

 Raising a Kitten or Cat?

 If you decided on a new kitten this holiday season then here is a basic guide to welcoming your new pet into your family.
-One of the biggest mistakes new owners make is training kittens like dogs.
+At times one of the biggest mistakes new owners make is training kittens like dogs.
 Cats show affection and communicate very differently from dogs.
 From training techniques to products and vaccinations, cat’s and dog’s needs are not the same.
-You can find items for your cat this new year at Olsen’s pet supplies section.
+Also, you can find items for your cat this new year at Olsen’s pet supplies section.

 Coming home to a new place can be overwhelming for a tiny kitten which is why it’s important to have a sanctuary room.
 This is where your kitten will be confined while they are being trained.
 Keep everything close by especially their litter box.
 Be sure the litter box and food and water are not together.
 These should be far from each other.
 Keep dangerous toys and supplies up and away.
 Start to introduce them to the rest of your home once they are old enough and are comfortable exploring.
 If you have other pets, it’s important to introduce them slowly to each other.